ga-curriculum/unsupervised-learning-metrics/clustering-techniques-and-evaluation/README.md

 By the end of this lesson, students will be able to:
 - Implement clustering algorithms (K-Means, DBSCAN).
 - Apply key evaluation metrics for clustering (silhouette score).
-- Differentiate clustering methods based on their strengths and weaknesses.
+- Compare clustering methods and select an appropriate method based on their strengths and weaknesses.

 ---